AdaProp: Learning Adaptive Propagation for Graph Neural Network based Knowledge Graph Reasoning: Abstract

 \section{Abstract}

-Due to the success of Graph Neural Networks (GNNs) in learning from graph-structured data, various GNN-based methods have been introduced to learn from knowledge graphs (KGs).
-In this paper, to reveal the key factors underneath existing GNN-based methods, we revisit exemplar works from the lens of the propagation path.
-We find that the answer entity can be close to queried one, but the information dependency can be long.
-Thus, better reasoning performance can be obtained by exploring longer propagation paths.
-However, identifying such a long-range dependency in KG is hard since the number of involved entities grows exponentially.
-This motivates us to learn an adaptive propagation path that filters out irrelevant entities while preserving promising targets during the propagation.
-First, we design an incremental sampling mechanism where the close and promising target can be preserved.
-Second, we design a learning-based sampling distribution to identify the targets with fewer involved entities.
-In this way, GNN can go deeper to capture long-range information.
-Extensive experiments show that our method is efficient and achieves state-of-the-art performances in both transductive and inductive reasoning settings, benefiting from the deeper propagation. \footnote{This work was performed when Z. Zhou was an intern in 4Paradigm.
-Z. Zhang and Z. Zhou have equal contribution, and correspondence is to Q. Yao}
+Due to the popularity of Graph Neural Networks (GNNs), various GNN-based methods have been designed to reason on knowledge graphs (KGs).
+An important design component of GNN-based KG reasoning methods is called the propagation path, which contains a set of involved entities in each propagation step.
+Existing methods use hand-designed propagation paths, ignoring the correlation between the entities and the query relation.
+In addition, the number of involved entities will explosively grow at larger propagation steps.
+In this work, we are motivated to learn an adaptive propagation path in order to filter out irrelevant entities while preserving promising targets.
+First, we design an incremental sampling mechanism where the nearby targets and layer-wise connections can be preserved with linear complexity.
+Second, we design a learning-based sampling distribution to identify the semantically related entities.
+Extensive experiments show that our method is powerful, efficient and semantic-aware.
+The code is available at \url{https://github.com/LARS-research/AdaProp}.